jafingerhut/clojure-rte/README.md

 ### Bugs

-The rte keyword `:not` is partially implemented, but know to be buggy.
+The rte keyword `:not` is partially implemented, but known to be buggy.
 The intention is something like the following.

 ```clojure